codersultan/codersultan/README.md

 ## Hi, I'm Kalimi Sultan 👋
 #### 👨‍💻 Web Developer

-Front End Developer and WordPress Expert who has worked in different marketplaces since 2020.
+Front-End Developer and WordPress Expert who has worked in different marketplaces since 2020.
 With hand-holding support, you get 100% quality work and on-time delivery.
-If necessary I call a meeting to discuss and understand the project's requirements and teach you how to manage the website by yourself.
+If necessary, I would like to call a meeting to discuss and understand the project's requirements and teach you how to manage the website by yourself.
 After delivering the website I provide a self-made video tutorial and guide so you can manage your website.
 I will create an eCommerce website for a business.
 Also corporate, blog, portfolio, landing, LMS, Dropshipping, Multi-Vendor, Ebook, Travel, or many more types of websites.

 ## 👨‍🎓 Skills & Experience:
 ### Web Design - CMS: